 You need to ask questions like:

 Retail is important because I believe this is a big signifier of a lusted after— or soon to be — neighbourhood.
-People want to be in walking distance of restaurants and shops so I’m a big proponent of buying near retail.
-The Junction, Roncesvalles, Parkdale, West Queen West, Dundas West, King and Queen West are all examples of areas with a myriad of established retailers.
+People want to be within walking distance of restaurants and shops so I’m a big proponent of buying near retail.
+The Junction, Roncesvalles, Parkdale, Dundas West, King West and Queen West are all examples of areas with a myriad of established retailers.

 Also to be considered is gentrifying neighbourhoods.
 You should ask questions like: